pliang279/lm-social-bias/README.md

-# Towards Understanding and Mitigating Social Biases in Language Models
+# Measuring and Mitigating Social Biases in Language Models

 ## Contributors